Jagannath352/Login-Register-Page/README.md

 # Login-Register-Page
-It is a Login & Register webpage
+It is just a Login & Register webpage